UPPMAX/R-python-julia-matlab-HPC/docs/matlab/add-ons.rst

 Add-ons
 =======

-.. admonition:: Matlab add-ons and environments
+.. admonition:: MATLAB add-ons and environments

-   - Matlab **add-ons broaden the use of Matlab** considerably!
+   - MATLAB **add-ons broaden the use of MATLAB** considerably!
    - Instead of writing code yourself there may be others that have done the same!
    - Isolated environments solve a couple of problems: